0xReLogic/Tunly/README.md

 ---

-## When to Use Relogic Tunnel?
+## When to Use Tunly?

 ### **Demo & Presentations**
 Client wants direct access to your app?
 But your project is still on localhost?
-**Solution**: Relogic Tunnel makes your localhost accessible from anywhere in 30 seconds.
+**Solution**: Tunly makes your localhost accessible from anywhere in 30 seconds.

 ### **Client Testing**
 Client needs to test new features but you haven't deployed to production yet?